SamNicholson/PHPDocxTemplates/README.md

 A PHP Library For Using Docx Files As Fillable Templates

 ## Installation
 Currently you will need to download the classes and register the "SNicholson" folder in your autoloader.
 I will be moving this onto packagist for installation via composer.

 ## Usage
 Using PHPDocxTemplates is simple, to run a merge on a document, you first need to define a rule collection.
 This is done in the following fashion, rules are a target/data combination.
 Target is the string to be replaced, and data is the value to replace it.
-Data is currently supported as either a string or a closure, for example - <br>
+You can perform a SimpleMerge using the below class (in namepsace SNicholson/PHPDocXTemplate), you need to provide it with the filepath to your template, and a filepath for the output file, it will save it in place for you.
+The below is an example of Simple merge using only simple rules - <br>
 ``` php
 $ruleCollection = new RuleCollection();
 $ruleTarget = '#texttoreplace#';